gkgranada/routefinder-api/README.md

 #### Sample response### GET best (shortest based on geo-distance*) route from origin to destination
 api/v1/routes/best?origin=AER&destination=PEK

+origin should be either the IATA or ICAO code of an airport destination should be either the IATA or ICAO code of an airport

 #### Returns list of JSON objects containing legs of a flight route between the origin and destination
 Sample JSON response
 {